ast-hugger/Trifle/README.md

 ## TODO

+  * Separate expression AST and interpretable AST; should be able to improve profiling interpreter speed this way.
   * Properly handle Return throughout (should be just a matter of programming)
   * Handle call sites with a specialized signature not matching the available specialization.